Electricity sector in Switzerland

-The electricity sector in Switzerland relies mainly on hydroelectricity, since the Alps cover almost two-thirds of the country's land mass, providing many large mountain lakes and artificial reservoirs suited for hydro power.
+The electricity sector in Switzerland relies mainly on hydroelectricity, since the Alps cover almost two-thirds of the country's land mass, providing many large mountain lakes and artificial reservoirs suitable for hydropower.
 In addition, the water masses drained from the Swiss Alps are intensively used by run-of-the-river hydroelectricity (ROR).
 The country's electricity consumption is relatively high, with 7,097 kWh per person in 2023, which is about 20% above the European Union's average for the same time period.

 In 2021, net generated electricity amounted to 60.1 terawatt-hours (TWh).
 About 62% of Switzerland's electricity generation came from hydro, while renewables-driven and conventional thermal power plants supplied a combined contribution of 9%.
 Nuclear contributed 29% to the country's electricity production.

 Consumption

 According to the IEA the electricity use (gross production + imports – exports – transmission/distribution losses) in Switzerland was in 2004 60.6 TWh, (2007) 61.6 TWh and (2008) 63.5 TWh.
 In 2008 Switzerland consumed electricity per inhabitant 122% compared to the European Union 15 average (9,052 / EU15: 7,409 electricity use per inhabitant 2008, kWh/person) and 133% compared to the United Kingdom (2008: UK 372.19 TWh per 59.9milj. person, and Switzerland 63,53 TWh per 7,71 milj.person).

 In 2023, Switzerland's domestic electricity production reached a record 72.1 terawatt-hours (TWh), a 13.5% increase from the previous year.
 After accounting for 5.4 TWh consumed by storage pumps, net electricity generation stood at 66.7 TWh.
 Hydropower plants, including both run-of-river and storage facilities, produced 40.8 TWh—21.7% more than in 2022—contributing 56.6% to the total electricity production.
 Nuclear power plants generated 23.3 TWh, accounting for 32.4% of the total.
 The remaining 11.0% was produced by conventional thermal and renewable energy plants.

 In 2023, Switzerland's final electricity consumption was 56.1 TWh, a decrease of 1.7% compared to 2022.
 This reduction is equivalent to the annual consumption of approximately 200,000 households.
 The decline occurred despite factors such as economic growth (GDP increased by 0.7%), population growth (up by 1.3%), and a 1.8% increase in heating degree days, which typically raise electricity demand.

 In 2024, Switzerland's electricity consumption was 57.5 TWh, a 1.4% increase over 2023.
 The increase in consumption was driven mainly by higher usage and growth in households and transportation, household consumption rose to about 19.8 TWh, permanent resident population rose by 1.3%, and transport grew by 5.4%.
 Swissolar, the national solar association, estimates that around 6 TWh of the 2024 electricity consumption is covered by solar power, corresponding to roughly 10 % of total demand.